• Skip to primary navigation

 1. Wash the fruit.

 2. Using a paring knife peel the papaya - discard the seeds and dice.
 Measure exactly four cups.
 Peel the mango, discard the seed - dice the flesh - measure two cups.
-Add the fruit to a large heavy bottom pan.
+Add the mango and papaya pieces to a large heavy bottom pan.

 3. Juice the limes, add to the pot